 I wasn’t always a digitally-savvy online boss.
 The internet can be intimidating and it can be hard putting yourself out there.
 I still have a hard time with it.

 I spent most of my career working my way up in the print world, art directing national magazines.
 I started back in the dark ages… before digital photography, Facebook or Instagram were a thing.

 Luckily for me, I’ve been on computers most of my career and have kept up with new technology.
 And I love it.
 So when print media hit hard times and I was packaged out I knew I had to blaze a new trail on my own.
-And I had to get online.
-And I had to be my own boss.
+I had to get online and I had to be my own boss.
 But I didn’t want to look like just some rookie freelancer – I needed to look pro.

-It was overwhelming — and time-consuming — but I learned about running an online business, strategy, and marketing.
-Website platforms, coding, user experience, email list-building, and getting traffic to your site.
+It was overwhelming — and time-consuming — but I learned about running an online business, strategy, and marketing, website platforms, coding, user experience, email lists, and getting traffic to your site.
 I got up and running and lookin’ totally legit.

 I’m loving being my own boss.
 And being around more for my family (which my dog loves the most).
 But it’s busy running a biz on your own.
 Throw in your family, fur babies, trying to eat healthy, squeezing in workouts, some Netflix, and SLEEP.
 I’m sure for you the thought of a new website can sound like a nightmare when you’re juggling #allthethings.

-After working with therapists, consultants, advisors and marketing gurus, I’ve honed my process so it’s quick and painless and works in a way that's customized just for you and your comfort with tech.
+After working with therapists, consultants, advisors and marketing gurus, I’ve honed my process so it’s as quick and painless as can be.
+It works in a way that's customized just for you and your comfort with tech.
 You can feel comfortable knowing that I’m walking you through each step and taking care of everything so you can get back to doing what you do best.